Are you looking for information about litigation?

 - Employment disputes

-There are many other things that people are sue and be sued for.
+There are many other things that people sue and are sued for.

 This is called amending pleadings.
 Sometimes if your claim is so poorly drafted, the other side can try and strike your pleading.